frogm0uth/keyboard-notes/qmk-os-shortcuts/README.md

 oled_write_P(PSTR("\n"), false);
 ```

-**Firmware size**
+# Firmware size

-In my Kyria keymap, OS Shortcuts adds about 650 bytes to the size.
-Using the shortcuts does add some additional size compared to using hardwired codes, so the actual size difference will vary.
-For example, with extensive use of shortcuts through my keymap, the difference is about 1k.
+In static mode, OS Shortcuts will add very little size.
+With dynamic shortcuts enabled, OS Shortcuts adds about 800 bytes to the size of my base Kyria firmware.
+Using shortcuts does add some additional size compared to using hardwired codes, so the actual size difference will vary.
+For example, with extensive use of shortcuts throughout my keymap, the difference is about 1 kbytes.